 Like cooking at home with fresh ginger or have some leftover from making this recipe?
-Try this vegetable stir-fry with a light lemon and ginger sauce, or try a healthy homemade carrot and ginger soup topped with fresh cilantro or, for something completely different, try a sweet and spicy cold mango soup.
+Try this vegetable stir-fry with a light lemon and ginger sauce, this healthy homemade carrot and ginger soup topped with fresh cilantro, or for something completely different, try a sweet and spicy cold mango soup.

 See also: Shopping for agave nectar